sova-org/Sova/doc/define-languages/define-languages.typ

 === Variables with similar names

+In theLanguage programs one refers to variables by their name but also has to explicitly state their kind.
+Therefore, there is no issue with variables of different kinds having the same name.

+/*
 In the case where several variables with the same name exist, the one with the smallest scope is used.
 In other words:
 - if there is an ephemeral variable $v$ declared by some instruction $i$ in a theLanguage program and there exists an environment variable, a global variable, or a persistent variable also called $v$, then any reading or writing to $v$ after the execution of $i$ will be on the ephemeral variable;
 - if there is a persistent variable $v$ declared by some instruction $i$ in a theLanguage program and there exists an environment variable or a global variable also called $v$, then any reading or writing to $v$ after the execution of $i$ will be on the persistent variable;
 - if there is a global variable $v$ declared by som instruction $i$ in a theLanguage program and there exists an environment variable also called $v$, then any reading or writing to $v$ in any theLanguage program after the execution of $i$ will be on the global variable.
+*/

 == A few words on functions